wildfly/quickstart/helloworld-mutual-ssl/README.md

 In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
 The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

-## Setup Client and Server Keystores Using Java Keytool
+## Set Up Client and Server Keystores Using Java Keytool

 1. Open a command line and navigate to the ${product.name} server `configuration` directory: